Making New Waves: The Rising Use Of Tech In Fashion Retail7 min readReading Time: 5 minutes

 However, it is safe to say that more powerful voice searches are in the works and we can soon expect to shop from any website or app we choose.

 Voice searches also have another powerful use that we are looking forward to seeing.
 Store employees with handheld iPads may be able to use Siri to pinpoint items in a catalog.
 Today, this involves creating sheets on a native Apple app, but the time is not far off when such interactions become more intuitive through multi-app integrations.

 What’s important, then, is for fashion retailers to keep an eye out for all of these new developments and implement the ones most suited to them.
-Indeed, voice searches may be nothing more than a novelty today, but the same was said of tablets and laptops when they were first launched.
+Indeed, voice searches (personalized search) may be nothing more than a novelty today, but the same was said of tablets and laptops when they were first launched.

 This was probably the other idea that you were definitely expecting to see here, and you’re not wrong.